RainCloudPlots/RainCloudPlots/README.md

 ### Python environment

+The code for RainCloud plots is packaged in the [ptitprince](https://github.com/pog87/PtitPrince) python package.
+It can be installed via pip using: `pip install ptitprince`.

+There are a couple of other dependencies for the raincloud plots tutorial: they're listed in the [requirements.txt](requirements.txt) file in this repository.
+Note in particular that you must have [seaborn](https://seaborn.pydata.org/) version `0.9.0` or above to run the tutorial.

+The following instructions will help you install all the necessary dependencies and get up and running really easily :sparkles:.

 First, if you don't already have it, we recommend that you install [anaconda](https://conda.io/docs/user-guide/install/index.html) which will automatically install the [jupyter notebook](https://jupyter.readthedocs.io/en/latest/install.html#installing-jupyter-using-anaconda-and-conda) for you.

 Then, from inside the `RainCloudPlots` folder type: